aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/dng/_index.md

 ﻿---
-title: Convert from DNG to other formats Via .NET
+title: Convert from DNG(Digital Camera Image) to other formats Via .NET image API
 weight: 3920
 url: /net/conversion/from/dng
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily convert from DNG to other formats
+description: Using Aspose.Imaging for .NET you can easily convert from DNG(Digital Camera Image) to other formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from DNG Via .NET" h2="Convert from DNG to other formats" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from DNG(Digital Camera Image) Via .NET image API" h2="Convert from Digital Camera Image to other formats using Aspose.Imaging API" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from DNG" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from DNG(Digital Camera Image)" %}}
 Aspose.Imaging allows automate a lot of conversions from DNG to other formats on .NET platform.
+DNG is a digital camera image format used for the storage of raw files.
+It has been developed by Adobe in September 2004.
+It was basically developed for digital photography.
+DNG is an extension of TIFF/EP standard format and uses metadata significantly.
+In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
+JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.
 <br/>
-Full list of supported conversions:
+Full list of supported conversions from DNG:
 {{% /blocks/products/pf/feature-page-section %}}
 <div class="container-fluid productfamilypage bg-gray">
     <div class="convertypes bg-gray agp-content section">